winnerineast/Origae-6/origae/extensions/data/objectDetection/README.md

 # Object Detection Data Extension

-This data extension creates DIGITS datasets for object detection networks such as [DetectNet](https://github.com/NVIDIA/caffe/tree/caffe-0.15/examples/kitti).
+This data extension creates Origae-6 datasets for object detection networks such as [DetectNet](https://github.com/NVIDIA/caffe/tree/caffe-0.15/examples/kitti).

-DIGITS uses the KITTI format for object detection data.
+Origae-6 uses the KITTI format for object detection data.
 When preparing your own data for ingestion into a dataset, you must follow the same format.

 #### Table of contents